thechnet/une/README.md

 1. Build the executable:

 - Download this repository.
-- Edit either `make.cmd` or `make.sh` (depending on which system you're on) and make sure `compiler` points to an up-to-date C toolchain (I recommend GCC or Clang).
+- Run `make.sh` from within the repository.
-- Run `make.cmd` or `make.sh` from within the repository.
+  (Ensure `compiler` points to either GCC or Clang.)

-2. Run a program:
+2. Run a script:

 ```
 une {<script>|-s <string>}